-- The aim of this policy is to establish a framework and set of objectives to ensure we take a more consistent approach in how we understand and support customers and future customers who are vulnerable. - Our objectives are: - 1.
-To introduce a new definition of vulnerability and improve colleagues' awareness and understanding of vulnerability to help standardise our approach and ensure consistency when providing services to all customers. - 2.
-To improve the way, we identify vulnerable customers and implement a standard for assessing and recording vulnerabilities to ensure the timely and meaningful provision of support and guidance to help customers sustain their tenancy and access our services. - 3.
-To assess our services and operational procedures to identify where we can apply further flexibility and prioritisation for vulnerable customers, including the provision of tailored services that meet their needs where appropriate. - 4.
-To improve the way we collate, monitor and report on data and information on vulnerabilities to ensure we continuously drive service standards and improvements to maximise equal access to our services. - 5.
-To help customers understand what vulnerability may look like for them and how they can access additional support.
+Our objectives are:

+- To have a clear approach to vulnerability across GSA and understanding of vulnerability to help standardise our approach and ensure consistency when providing services to all customers. - To improve the way, we identify vulnerable customers and record vulnerabilities to ensure the timely and meaningful provision of support and guidance to help customers sustain their tenancy and access our services. - To assess our services and operational procedures to identify where we can apply further flexibility and prioritisation for vulnerable customers, including the provision of tailored services that meet their needs where appropriate. - To improve the way we collate, monitor and report on data and information on vulnerabilities to ensure we continuously drive service standards and improvements to maximise equal access to our services. - To help customers understand what vulnerability may look like for them and how they can access additional support.

-4. Scope of policy and exclusions
+3. Scope of Policy and Exclusions